 A 15th Century Timber Hall House and restored walled gardens dating from Medieval times.

-Wales’ oldest timbered town house and walled garden’s recently restored to reflect 7 periods of its history and development.
+One of Wales’ oldest timbered town house and walled garden’s has been restored to reflect 7 periods of its history and development.
 Visitors can walk back in time from the 1940’s to 1435.